waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **`advanced_route_planner` Behavior:** The tool correctly calculates paths that cross both land and water.
 However, it does not automate the transition.
 I must manually use SURF when the generated path moves from a land tile to an adjacent water tile.
 The tool's output is a set of coordinates; the method of traversal is my responsibility.

 ## Navigation & Exploration
 - **Fly Map Navigation:** The Fly map is not a free-roam grid.
-It consists of fixed paths between cities.
-Movement is restricted to specific connections, not cardinal directions from every point.
+It consists of fixed, sometimes non-intuitive paths between cities that may not follow the geographical layout of the world map.
+- **Pathfinding & Moving NPCs:** The `advanced_route_planner` uses a static map snapshot.
+It cannot predict the movement of NPCs.
+For reliable pathfinding in areas with moving NPCs, use the `stun_npc` tool on the relevant NPC *before* calling the planner to ensure the generated path remains clear.

 ## Hypothesis Testing
 - **Precise Test Execution:** When testing a hypothesis from an agent, I must follow the test plan precisely.
 Incomplete tests can lead to incorrect conclusions and wasted time.